cleverra-tech/wombat/docs/deployment.md

 # Deployment Guide

-This guide covers deployment strategies, configuration, and operational considerations for Wombat database in production environments.
+This guide covers basic deployment strategies and configuration for Wombat database.
+It focuses on manual deployment and basic configuration, as advanced orchestration features are not yet implemented.

+**Note**: Advanced deployment features like Docker images, Kubernetes manifests, and service management are provided as examples and templates for implementation.

 ## Deployment Architecture